Background and Context

 - LlamaParse: Good — solid separation

-- Unstructured: Poor — contents mixed up
+- Unstructured: Poor — content jumbled together

 Discipline 3: Scanned and Skewed Documents